- Do you ever find yourself burning the candle at both ends, unable to answer the question “Why am I doing this?”

 The good news is, there is a simple (but not easy) way to solve life’s biggest problems.
 Here’s the catch: it may require boatloads of courage.

 What most people are looking for is happiness, and I don’t just mean any kind of happiness.
 I mean Eudaemonia, as Aristotle called it.
-That is the kind of happiness that comes from the satisfaction of a job well done, from reaping the rewards of tough choices and seeing the long-term fruit of your labor.
+That is the kind of joy that comes from the satisfaction of a job well done, from reaping the rewards of tough choices and seeing the long-term fruit of your labor.
 It is human flourishing when people fully develop their abilities and use them to do good.
 It is a glorious feeling of accomplishment.
 And, it takes courage to be happy.

 Eudaemonia Internal Compass